datanav/docs/configuration.rst

        If ``false``, then any existing entities in the dataset will not be touched.
 This is only useful in very special circumstances.
      - ``true``
      - No

+   * - ``bitset_commit_interval``
+     - Integer
+     - Specifies how often dataset bitsets and dataset compaction changes are written to disk.
+The higher the number the fewer writes, but at the cost of having to redo the work if the pipe fails before completion.
+The changes are always written to disk once the pipe completes.
+     - ``1000000``
+     - No